sandint2011/mc-shader-exploration/README.md

 This repository holds some shaderpacks we made for for Minecraft.
 We followed this [tutorial](https://github.com/saada2006/MinecraftShaderProgramming) to learn how to write shaders, and then used what we learned to write more complicated shaders.

+There are additional README files in each shader's folder with more details on their implementation.

 ## Links

 * Based on this [tutorial](https://github.com/saada2006/MinecraftShaderProgramming).